qnts/jwt_provider2/docs/middleware.md

         }, status_code=self.status_code)
 ```

 > **Attention:** Json RPC cannot respond a custom http status code as you want.
-They hard-coded in Odoo, unfortunately.
+It is hard-coded in Odoo as 200, unfortunately.
 They might change that in the future, who knows?